-31.3 All amounts in the financial statements of an entity whose functional currency is the currency of a hyperinflationary economy shall be stated in terms of the measuring unit current at the end of the reporting period.
-The comparative information for the previous period required by paragraph 3.14, and any information presented in respect of earlier periods, shall also be stated in terms of the measuring unit current at the end of the stated in terms of the measuring unit current at the previous period required by paragraph 3.14, and any information presented in respect of earlier periods, shall also be stated in terms of the measuring unit current at the reporting date.

-The restatement of financial statements in accordance with this section requires the use of a general price index that reflects changes in general purchasing power.
+- All amounts in the financial statements of an entity whose functional currency is the 31.3 currency of a hyperinflationary economy shall be stated in terms of the measuring unit current at the end of the reporting period.
+The comparative information for the previous period required by paragraph 3.14, and any information presented in respect of earlier periods, shall also be stated in terms of the measuring unit current at the reporting date. - 31.4 The restatement of financial statements in accordance with this section requires the use of a general price index that reflects changes in general purchasing power.
 In most economies there is a recognised general price index, normally produced by the government, that entities will follow.